connervieira/Predator/docs/INSTALL.md

 ### Dependencies

-- Python packages: `pip3 install pytz validators requests gps geopy gpsd-py3 opencv-python cvlib tensorflow keras silence-tensorflow psutil`
+- Python packages: `pip3 install pytz validators requests gps geopy gpsd-py3 opencv-python psutil`
     - Required:
         - `pytz`: Required to manage timezones.
     - Highly recommended:
         - `validators` and `requests`: Required for network functionality, like push notifications, status light interfacing, remote alert lists, and more.
-        - `opencv-python`, `cvlib`: Required for dash-cam recording.
+        - `opencv-python`: Required for dash-cam recording.
-            - These packages are also required for object recognition and pre-recorded side-car file generation (but not basic license plate recognition).
             - Unless you have a good reason not to (and you know exactly what you're doing) you should install these packages.
     - Recommended:
         - `gps`, `geopy`, and `gpsd-py3`: Required to enable GPS features.